ionenwks/iwdevtools/README.rst

 Inspired by mgorny-dev-scripts, keeping scripts I happen to use tracked here for whomever might want to use.

-Currently just one, but should increase as I slowly rework them.

 Nothing here had that much care given to it and is sloppily written, but should (I hope) still be mostly functional.